MostafaSolimanMO/once/README.md

 * `callback` is the generic function that runs and returns a `future<T?>` .
 * `fallback` is the same but only runs in case that callback future returns null.

 Now you're ready to go.
-Say you wanted to show the new features dialog when the app is updated:
+Say you wanted to show the new features dialog when new version of the app come:

 ```dart
 Once.runOnEveryNewVersion(